replaysMike/Binner/README.md

 ## Features
 * Standard inventory management input
-* Import your orders from Digikey, Mouser or AliExpress
+* Import your orders from Digikey, Mouser or ~AliExpress~
 * Customizable nested category placement
-* Automated datasheet retrieval
+* Automated datasheet retrieval / Datasheet search
 * Automated part lookup on Digikey/Mouser
 * Flexible search engine
 * Export your data to CSV / Excel if you need